 What began as an attempt to make the world kinder turned into a year of weekly paintings hot off her easel.
 One of the results is her book bursting with radiant color.

-After 52 weeks of capturing our daily lives, South Lake Tahoe artist Kit Night has released Art in the Morning, a charming, sometimes insightful, mix of oil paintings and musings on nature, jazz, beer, and the process of painting.
+Art in the Morning by Kit Night is a charming, sometimes insightful, mix of oil paintings and musings on nature, jazz, beer, and the process of painting.
 You’re invited to join Kit on her adventure to embrace beauty.
 Shown here is Kit’s impression of one of our favorite locals – the Mountain Chickadee.

 Her art is a lyrical expression of her innate awareness to her surroundings.